itenium-be/blog-posts/dotnet/2017-04-20-dot-net-number-and-date-formatting.md

 ```

 Starting from .NET Framework 4.5, default cultures can be set for all new and all existing
-threads in the AppDomain that have not explicitely set their `CurrentThread.CurrentCulture`.
+threads in the AppDomain that have not explicitly set their `CurrentThread.CurrentCulture`.

 ```c#
 CultureInfo.DefaultThreadCurrentCulture = new CultureInfo("en-US");